Jill Culiner: Work

-Culiner also wrote a non-fiction literary travel book, Finding Home: In the footsteps of the Jewish Fusgeyers (Sumach Press, 2004), which won the Joseph and Faye Tanenbaum Prize in Canadian Jewish History (Canadian Jewish Book Awards 2005), and was shortlisted for ForeWord Magazine Prize's 2004 Book of the Year Awards Essay and History category, 2004.
+Culiner also wrote a non-fiction literary travel book, Finding Home: In the footsteps of the Jewish Fusgeyers (Sumach Press, 2004), which won the Joseph and Faye Tanenbaum Prize in Canadian Jewish History (Canadian Jewish Book Awards 2005), and was shortlisted for ForeWord Magazine Prizes 2004 Book of the Year Awards Essay and History category, 2004.

 Culiner speaks to groups across Canada, the United States, France and Israel about various aspects of European Jewish history.

+Most recently, she has written a travelogue, A Contrary Journey (Claret Press, 2021), which follows her exploration into the life of Velvel Zbarjer and the Jewish Renaissance of the 19th Century.